How to Use Product Collections to Drive Email Marketing CTRs

 Step #4: Harnessing the Power of Automation and AI Personalization

 One of the most significant driving forces behind new online retail trends is automation and AI-powered personalization.
-And when you combine this type of machine learning with advanced product merchandising and email marketing, the effects can be profound.
+And when you combine this type of machine learning with advanced product merchandising ideas and email marketing, the effects can be profound.

 We’re not just talking about increased revenue and profit.
 Adding automation to your email marketing strategy drives down costs by: